fbaumdicker/panicmage/readme_panicmage.txt

-MANUAL FOR IMaGe
+MANUAL FOR panicmage

 INSTALLATION  (LINUX)

 extract all files to any directory

-For IMaGe the GNU Scientific Library (GSL) -- development package  (libgsl0-dev) is needed, please install it.
+For panicmage the GNU Scientific Library (GSL) -- development package  (libgsl0-dev) is needed, please install it.

 compile with

-"gcc IMaGe.c -lm -lgsl -lgslcblas -o image"
+"g++ panicmage.c -lm -lgsl -lgslcblas -lcln -lginac -o panicmage"

-you may now run IMaGe from commandline with
+you may now run panicmage from commandline with

 ./image [TREEFILE] [GFS_FILE] [INT] ...
 [OPTIONS]

 [TREEFILE]
   Has to be the tree your analysis is based on.
-  IMaGe accepts only files in Newick format.
+  Panicmage accepts only files in Newick format.
   The tree must contain the distances between the nodes and should be rooted.
   Only ultrametric trees will give meaningful results!
   I.e. the distances between each pair of individuals have to equal.